Moxiis/Kaggle/README.md

 # Kaggle

-Repository for kaggle-related code and contests
+Repository for kaggle-related code, contests and personal projects run on Kaggle servers.